Necessary and sufficient conditions for a nonnegative matrix to be strongly R-positive: Abstract

 \section{Abstract}

 \noi Using the Perron-Frobenius eigenfunction and eigenvalue, each finite irreducible nonnegative matrix $A$ can be transformed into a probability kernel $P$.
 This was generalized by David Vere-Jones who gave necessary and sufficient conditions for a countably infinite irreducible nonnegative matrix $A$ to be transformable into a recurrent probability kernel $P$, and showed uniqueness of $P$.
 Such $A$ are called R-recurrent.
 Let us say that $A$ is strongly R-positive if the return times of the Markov chain with kernel $P$ have exponential moments of some positive order.
-Then we prove that strong R-positivity is equivalent to the property that lowering the value of finitely many entries of $A$ lowers the spectral radius.
-This condition is more robust than the condition of Vere-Jones and can often be checked even in cases where the spectral radius is not known explicitly.
-We also prove a complementary characterization of R-transience.
+Then it is known that strong R-positivity is equivalent to the property that lowering the value of finitely many entries of $A$ lowers the spectral radius.
+This paper gives a short and largely self-contained proof of this fact.